Calculate homicide arrest rates

 Along the way, you'll view articles about the potential causes of unsolved homicides.
 You'll also have the option to explore homicide arrest rates by race and ethnicity.

-This lesson includes links to several articles that provide context, background, or additional information to extend your learning.
+This tutorial includes links to several articles that provide context, background, or additional information to extend your learning.
 Some sites where these articles are hosted may ask you to sign up for a subscription to continue viewing their content.
 If you don't want to subscribe, alternative articles are provided where possible.

 Explore the data